JimLynchCodes/Titanium-Lambda/README.md

 ##### Gatling output, run 3:
 <img src="./images/gatling-run-3.png" width="650" />

 From the above screenshots we can see that in the first run, when the lambda is "cold", the average response time was 712ms with a worst case of 2331ms.
 In the second run, only about 10 seconds later, we can see times improve to an average response time of 376ms with an interestingly worse worst case than the first run.
 In the final run things look even better with an average response of 289ms and a worst case of only 1254.
-The key thing to remember is that there can cold lambdas can have some variability with execution duration, and the only way to get "hot" response times all the time is to have an endpoint with a large flow of consistent traffic.
+The key thing to remember is that cold lambdas can have some variability with execution duration, and the only way to get "hot" response times all the time is to have an endpoint with a large flow of consistent traffic.

 ## Amazon X-ray Performance Analysis
-With each executive of a lambda function you get the total number of milliseconds for which you were billed, but there's no insight into what what going on during that time.
-Amazon X-ray is a neat service that shows a visual timeline of what's happening during you function execution so you can we how much time the nodejs engine took to start up, how much time each of your functions take to complete, etc. Note that this protect is not currently at up to use aws x-ray, but it would take only a few lives if cute to add it.
+With each execution of a lambda function you get the total number of milliseconds for which you were billed, but there's no insight into what what going on during that time.
+Amazon X-ray is a neat service that shows a visual timeline of what's happening during your function execution so you can see how much time the nodejs engine took to start up, how much time each of your functions take to complete, etc. Note that this protect is not currently up to use aws x-ray, but it would take only a few lines of code to add it.
 Tools like Gatling are great for telling you if your service is slow but not _why_ it's slow.
-Once you see that your service is running to slowly, Amazon X-Ray is an excellent tool allow you to see what function of your coding are taking longest.
+Once you see that your service is running too slowly, Amazon X-Ray is an excellent tool to allow you to see what functions of your code are taking longest.

 <img src="./images/aws-x-ray-lambda.png" width="650" />